The Rent Algorithm Becomes the Landlord

 Third, preserve decision records.
 Landlords and vendors should retain recommendation logs, accepted and rejected prices, data inputs, model versions, override reasons, concession changes, and human approvals.
 Without records, enforcement cannot distinguish independent pricing from automated coordination.

 Fourth, audit fees and concessions as well as rent.
-A base-rent rule can be evaded if the system shifts coordination into mandatory fees, amenity packages, renewal terms, deposit practices, or concession removal.
+A base-rent rule can be evaded if the system shifts coordination into mandatory fees, amenity packages, renewal terms, deposit practices, lease duration, or concession removal.

-Fifth, give tenants and regulators visibility into automated pricing use.
-Renters do not need source code at the leasing desk, but they should know when an automated revenue-management system materially shaped the offer.
+Sixth, give tenants and regulators visibility into automated pricing use.
+Renters do not need source code at the leasing desk, but they should know when an automated revenue-management system materially shaped the offer, whether a non-algorithmic or reference offer exists, and where complaints can be filed.
 Public agencies need deeper access when investigating housing markets.
+The tenant-facing notice should connect to notice and appeal, not merely display a compliance label.

 The rent algorithm is a reality engine with a lease attached.